Nodeclipse/nodeclipse-blog/FAQ.md

 This will add Eclipse .project file, and shows your files in Project Explorer.

+### I got out of memory error!

+Enable Preferences -> General -> Show heap status

+Check your memory usage before and after Nodeclipse usage.
+Likely you are already running low on memory, configure your Eclipse.

+NOTE Eclipse runtime doesn't load plugin, until it is used (aka lazy loading).

 ## chromedevtools

 ### What will happen if user already had standard chromedevtools and installs Nodeclipse 0.2 ?